Chess variant: History

-The origins of the chess family of games can be traced to the game of chaturanga during the time of the Gupta Empire in India.
+The origins of the chess family of board games can be traced to the game of chaturanga during the time of the Gupta Empire in India.
 Over time, as the game spread geographically, modified versions of the rules became popular in different regions.
-In Sassanid Persia, a slightly modified form became known as shatranj.
-Modifications made to this game in Europe resulted in the modern game.
-Courier chess was a popular variant in medieval Europe, which had a significant impact on the "main" variant's development.
+In Sassanid Persia, a slightly modified form became known as shatranj, and it is this game which was first introduced into Europe through contacts with the Arab world, especially in Spain.